Alter databases

 Alter database access mode to read-only

-ALTER DATABASE customers SET ACCESS READ ONLY
+ALTER DATABASE actors SET ACCESS READ ONLY

-The database access mode can be seen in the access output column of the command SHOW DATABASES.
+The database access mode can be seen in the access output column of the command SHOW DATABASES:

 SHOW DATABASES yield name, access